Mind over Machine

 The Regenerative Software Development Manifesto

-👣 We go a step further than merely a circular sustainable recycling economy.
+👣 We go one step further than just a circular sustainable recycling economy.

-👣 We position ourselves where our vision is that software can and must be regenerative.
+👣 We position ourselves in a place where our vision is that software can and must be regenerative.

-Regenerative should be understood as restorative and healing.
+Regenerative must be understood as restoring and healing.

-In the regenerative paradigm, we do not only have an eye for value that can be priced based on a cost-benefit based commercial exchange value.
-We also strive to include the value that is not priced in conventional economic models 1.
+In the regenerative paradigm, we do not only have an eye on the value that can be priced on the basis of a cost-benefit based business value.
+We also aim to include the value that is not priced in conventional economic models 1.

-We strive to see the value in the whole.
-In our approach we include all the value that software creates, for people, that is for society, organisations, businesses, end-users and developers.
+We strive to see the value as a whole.
+In our approach, we include all the value that the software creates, for people, that is for society, organizations, companies, end-users and developers.

-Our goal is to explore and develop a path to how software can contribute to a regenerative economy, which collectively contributes positively to people and the World.
+Our goal is to explore and develop a path to how software can contribute to a regenerative economy, which overall contributes positively to people and the world.

 We believe that software systems, like biological systems, must evolve continuously.